Europe braces for laptop ban on flights to U.S.

 Europe is bracing for major turbulence: An electronics ban on flights to America.

-European airlines and regulators are preparing for the possibility that the Trump administration could ban laptops and other large devices from the cabins of flights from Europe to the U.S.
+European airlines and regulators are preparing for the possibility that the Trump administration could ban laptops and other large devices from the cabins of flights from Europe to the United States.

 Such a move would represent a massive expansion of a laptop ban imposed in March on airlines flying out of 10 airports in the Middle East and Africa.
 Passengers on those flights are now required to carry anything bigger than a smartphone in checked baggage.